Police arrest 3 in killing of B.C. Sikh activist Hardeep Singh Nijjar

 Nijjar, 45, was gunned down outside his gurdwara in Surrey, B.C., on June 18, 2023.

-The indictments Friday allege the conspiracy unfolded in both Surrey and Edmonton between May 1, 2023 and the date of Nijjar's killing.
+The indictments Friday allege the conspiracy unfolded in both Surrey and Edmonton between May 1, 2023 and the day of Nijjar's killing.

-The RCMP are expected to announce the arrests later Friday, a senior government source confirmed to CTV News.
+The B.C.
+RCMP and the Integrated Homicide Investigation Team are scheduled to provide an update on the case at 12:30 p.m.
+PT Friday.

 As a vocal supporter of the Khalistan movement, which advocates for a separate Sikh homeland in India's Punjab province, he was a wanted man in India, where authorities labelled him a terrorist in 2020.